 From basketball to soccer to gymnastics, there are so many different options when it comes to sports for your child, leading many to wonder, which sport is right for my child.
 As a mother of an active preschooler myself, I have found it to be a challenge when it comes to helping my child find the right sport.

 Why you may ask?
 Because, like every other parent, I want what is best for my child, especially...
 Read More

 By Bev Thiel, Executive Director, Spartan Stores YMCA

 For the first time ever in history, forecasts from the ““2012 F as in Fat(F as in Fat Report)”:http://www.healthyamericans.org/report/100/” report, are predicting that adult obesity rates could rise above 60 percent in 13 states, with Michigan growing to 59.4%.
 If we continue on our current path the number of type 2 diabetes, heart disease, stroke, hypertension and arthritis could increase 10 times between 2010 and 2020...
 Read More

 Posted September 24, 2012 in

 By Justin Lyons, Senior Health and Wellness Director, YMCA of Greater Grand Rapids With 1517 entries, 162 venues within 3 square miles, how many miles will you walk this ArtPrize?
 And how much of that walking will be a benefit to your health?

 Due to our fast pace lifestyles, most of us are now easily vulnerable to chronic diseases and illnesses such as heart disease, cancer, and asthma that were seldom problems in the past.
-The answer to avoid this troubling future and reduce your risk is as simple...
+The answer to avoid this troubling future and reduce...
 Read More